Hunting Bullet Guide

 The Scirocco was the first bonded core, plastic tipped bullet and all Scirocco bullets feature a 15-degree boat-tail base and a secant ogive nose to maximize ballistic coefficient.
 Swift reports that in their testing Scirocco II bullets mushroomed to a mazimum of 2.5x original caliber and expand effectively at impact velocities from 17500 fps to 3325 fps, retaining an average 84% of their original weight.
 They claim that no other tipped bullet is tougher than Scirocco II.

-In addition the Combined Technology Ballistic Silvertip (a Lubalox black oxide coated Ballistic Tip) and AccuBond CT (a Lubalox black oxide coated AccuBond) bullets produced for Winchester Supreme ammo by Nosler, Winchester continues to offer proprietary bullets, including the Power Point, Silvertip, Power Max Bonded and Power Core 95/5 bullets in their Super-X line of ammunition, as well as XP3 and E-Tip bullets in their Supreme ammo lines.
+In addition the Combined Technology Ballistic Silvertip (a Lubalox black oxide coated Ballistic Tip) and AccuBond CT (a Lubalox black oxide coated AccuBond) bullets produced for Winchester Supreme ammo by Nosler, Winchester continues to offer proprietary bullets, including the Power Point, Silvertip, Extreme Point, Power Max Bonded and Power Core 95/5 bullets in their Super-X line of ammunition, as well as XP3 and E-Tip bullets in their Supreme ammo lines.

 The Power Point is a flat base, soft point bullet with a tapered gilding metal jacket and a cannelure to help control expansion.
 There is an exposed lead tip and notches in the tip of the jacket to help initiate expansion.
 It is available in spitzer, round nose and flat point styles in Winchester factory loads for a wide variety of cartridges.
 Power Point bullets are also available in 100 count bags to reloaders in a limited number of calibers and bullet weights, including .224", .277", .284", .308", .308" (.30-30) and .310" (7.62x39).
 The Power Point is primarily designed for CXP2 game, where it has a solid reputation for quick kills.
 The heaviest bullet weights in suitable calibers are also recommended for CXP3 game.
 It has proved a reliable game-getter for decades and is the most popular bullet ever made by Winchester.